zeek/try-zeek/manager/static/examples/new-notice/readme.markdown

 can be changed to something else later.
 Now the Factor moudle can be asked to rais a notice.

-In main.bro, every time the factorial is computed we ask if it is an interesting result.
+In main.zeek, every time the factorial is computed we ask if it is an interesting result.
 If so, the notice is raised.
 The fields `msg` and `sub` are given.
 You can put any text there that will later help you to find out what you need.
 The Notice Framework can be a little confusing.
 It is easier to handle if you remind yourself that it is simply a function.